This is a named option in the Statistics MS.

 1

-Courses that do not count in this requirement are: STAT 601 Statistical Methods I, STAT 602 Statistical Methods IISTAT 609 Mathematical Statistics I, STAT 610 Introduction to Statistical Inference, STAT 628 Data Science Practicum, STAT 678 Introduction to Statistical ConsultingSTAT 699 Directed Study, STAT/MATH 709 Mathematical Statistics, STAT/MATH 710 Mathematical Statistics, STAT 849 Theory and Application of Regression and Analysis of Variance I, STAT 850 Theory and Application of Regression and Analysis of Variance II, or STAT 998 Statistical Consulting
+Courses that do not satisfy this requirement are: STAT 601 Statistical Methods I, STAT 602 Statistical Methods IISTAT 609 Mathematical Statistics I, STAT 610 Introduction to Statistical Inference, STAT 628 Data Science Practicum, STAT 678 Introduction to Statistical ConsultingSTAT 699 Directed Study, STAT/MATH 709 Mathematical Statistics, STAT/MATH 710 Mathematical Statistics, STAT 849 Theory and Application of Regression and Analysis of Variance I, STAT 850 Theory and Application of Regression and Analysis of Variance II, or STAT 998 Statistical Consulting

 Graduate School Policies